Why Regulations Matter More Than Most Owners Realise

 The Regulatory Authority: DTCM

-The Department of Tourism and Commerce Marketing (DTCM) oversees all holiday home operations in Dubai.
-Their jurisdiction covers licensing and permit issuance, operational standards and inspections, guest registration requirements, tourism fee collection and remittance, and enforcement and penalties.
+The Department of Tourism and Commerce Marketing (DTCM), now operating as part of Dubai's Department of Economy and Tourism (DET), oversees all holiday home operations in Dubai.
+Their jurisdiction covers licensing and permit issuance, operational standards and inspections, guest registration requirements, Tourism Dirham collection and remittance, and enforcement and penalties.
+There are no exemptions for small operators, occasional rentals, or owner-managed properties.
+The rules apply equally to everyone.

 Licensing: The Foundation